Keyboard shortcuts

 Building an HMI for asset management

 Drop <AmsProvider> once at the top of your HMI.
-The four AMS components below are zero-prop and read from context.
+The components below are zero-prop and read from context.

 import {